API Reference

 Data exchange

-As already mentioned the data is exchanged usually in JSON
+As already mentioned the data is exchanged usually in JSON.

 Request

-.
+The request body must be send as JSON.
 Every endpoint requires different data, which data can be found in the endpoint documentation.
-Please note that the example requests contain every available field, plz
+Please note that the example requests contain every available field, plz scheck the Schema if a field can be nullable and is therefore not required.

 An example body could like the following: